Key points of interest:

 You can explore more on how learning supports workplace performance in our learning and development strategy factsheet.

-Performance appraisal is a process by which managers assess workers’ performance.
-It’s often seen as an annual process, but this need not – and indeed should not – be the case.
+Performance reviews are a process by which managers assess workers’ performance and discuss this with them.
 Assessing and feeding back on performance is a critical factor in making targets effective, as monitoring our progress towards objectives is strongly motivational.
-Performance appraisal should thus be a regular occurrence; for example, happening at the end of a piece of work or every few months, depending on the nature of the work.
-They can involve face-to-face conversations between managers and their staff, 360-degree feedback, and assessments against performance targets.
+Traditionally, reviewing performance has often been an annual process, but this should not be the case.
+It should be a regular occurrence; for example, happening at the end of a piece of work or every few months, depending on the nature of a person’s job.
+Reviews can involve face-to-face conversations between managers and their staff, 360-degree feedback, and assessments against performance targets.
+They can also benefit from a strengths-based approach.

 Linking levels of pay to individual, team and organisational performance is a traditional, and still common, approach.
 In organisations that have performance-related pay (PRP), performance management is an inseparable aspect of pay reviews.
 However, the relationship between pay and performance is a widely debated aspect of performance management.